digicatapult/morello-api/README.md

 ## Description

-A `Node.js` API for executing binaries on Morello and `aarch64` architecture using a QEMU instance of the [Morello SDK](https://github.com/CTSRD-CHERI/cheribuild).
-The API copies binaries to QEMU, executes them and returns the output.
+A `Node.js` API for executing binaries on Morello and `aarch64` architecture.
+Requires an instance of Morello e.g. [Morello SDK](https://github.com/CTSRD-CHERI/cheribuild).
+The API copies binaries to the Morello instance, executes them and returns the output.

 ## Configuration